 A nice double meaning here; a ‘nag’ can be a person who has been nagging someone else, but in another sense a ‘nag’ is a broken-down, worn-out horse, so there’s a suggested beast of burden connotation to Hagrid’s use of it here.

-Rita Skeeter called Dumbledore this in an article for the Daily Prophet; he said the article was ‘enchantingly nasty’.
-(GF18)
+Rita Skeeter called Albus Dumbledore this in an article for the Daily Prophet; he said the article was ‘enchantingly nasty’ (GF18).

 “sent to the Centaur Office” (FB)

-Ministry of Magic in-joke, meaning the person in question is about to be sacked; since no centaur has ever used the Centaur Office, it must be very, very quiet in there.
+A Ministry of Magic in-joke, meaning the person in question is about to be sacked; since no centaur has ever used the Centaur Office, it must be very, very quiet in there.
+It is analogous to “taking the Chiltern Hundreds” – a legal fiction allowing sitting Members of Parliament in the House of Commons to resign (Wikipedia).

 “wasn’t room to swing a kneazle” – Hagrid (OP20)

-Corresponds to the Muggle cliche “wasn’t room to swing a cat” (kneazles are so cat-like that the two species can interbreed); meaning “very cramped”.
+Corresponds to the Muggle cliché “not enough room to swing a cat” (kneazles are so cat-like that the two species can interbreed); meaning “very cramped”.
 It’s worth noting that Hagrid, like JKR herself, is allergic to cats (PS6).

-Ron again, this time talking about Professor Trelawney after she assigned a ton of homework (GF)
+Ron again, this time talking about Professor Trelawney after she assigned a ton of homework (GF13).
+This phrase is also used in the Muggle world.

 “a tale worthy of Harry Potter” (OP4)